mozilla/glean/docs/dev/core/internal/payload.md

 The main sections of a Glean ping are described in [Ping Sections](../../../user/pings/index.md#ping-sections).
 This **Payload format** chapter describes details of the ping payload that are relevant for decoding Glean pings in the pipeline.

+> NOTE: The payload format is an implementation detail of the Glean SDK and subject to change at any time.
-This is less relevant for end users of the Glean SDK.
+> Therefore, this chapter isn't relevant for end users of the Glean SDK.

 ## JSON Schema